snowplow/snowplowanalytics.com/_posts/2017-11-13-snowplow-r96-zeugma-released-with-nsq-support/index.md

 http://dl.bintray.com/snowplow/snowplow-generic/snowplow_stream_enrich_0.12.0.zip
 {% endhighlight %}

-You will need to make the changes to the configurations of the Stream Collector and Stream Enrich as specified in the above sections to use NSQ; there are no breaking changes in the R96 confguration for Stream Enrich for existing Kafka or Kinesis users.
-However, the Scala Stream Collector configuration will need refactoring as only one sink configuration will be needed from now on.
+To use NSQ, you will need to make the changes to the configurations of the Stream Collector and Stream Enrich as specified in the above sections to use NSQ.

+If you are already using Kafka or Kinesis: there are no breaking changes in the R96 confguration for Stream Enrich, but you will need to update your Scala Stream Collector's configuration.
+This is because only *one* sink configuration is needed from now on.

-For example, if you're using Kinesis only the Kinesis configuration will be truly needed:
+For example, if you're using Kinesis only the Kinesis configuration will be needed:

 {% highlight conf %}
 collector {